KevinLiao159/klearn/README.md

 ## Module structure

-The main directories of this repository are:
+The main modules of Klearn API are:
 * `datasets`, which is responsible for dumping data in certain format
 * `eda`, which is responsible for data visualization and exploratory analysis
 * `ensemble`, which is reponsible for combining models together